 Why Your Online Presence Matters More Than You Think

 Most people who visit a church for the first time looked it up online before they ever walked through the doors.
 They Googled "churches near me" or clicked a link a friend shared on Facebook.
-They checked your website to see what time services start, or they scrolled through your Instagram to get a feel for the community.
+They checked your website to see what time services starts, or they scrolled through your Instagram to get a feel for the community.

 If your church doesn't show up in those searches, or if your website is hard to use on a phone, or if your social media hasn't been updated in three months, you're invisible to the very people you're trying to reach.
 Not because your church isn't worth finding.
 Just because the digital side hasn't caught up with what's actually happening inside your walls.
+For a deeper dive into maximizing your reach across various channels, read about Why Your Church Needs a Strong Presence on Every Platform, covering everything from Facebook and Instagram to YouTube and beyond.

 What Growth Opportunities Actually Look Like